stakater/Forecastle/README.md

 |    customApps     |                A list of custom apps that you would like to add to the forecastle instance                 |           {}            | []CustomApp       |
 |    crdEnabled     |                                  Enables or disables `ForecastleApp` CRD                                   |          true           | bool              |

+#### Detailed Configurations

-#### NamespaceSelector
+##### NamespaceSelector

-It is a selector for selecting namespaces either selecting all namespaces or a list of namespaces, or filtering namespaces through labels.
+Selects namespaces for Forecastle to monitor, either by listing specific namespaces or using label selectors.

 |     Field     |                                          Description                                          | Default | Type                                                                                         |
 | :-----------: | :-------------------------------------------------------------------------------------------: | :-----: | -------------------------------------------------------------------------------------------- |